permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 **Note:** There are other ways to tackle the problem, but for this article I am only interested in compile-time generics.

-## Option 1: use duck-typing
+## Option 1: use duck typing

 Zig allows generic functions to take `anytype` parameters, generating a new concrete function at compile-time for each different parameter type used.
-Compile time [duck-typing][2] is used to verify that the passed parameters have the required declarations and fields.
+Compile time [duck typing][2] is used to verify that the passed parameters have the required declarations and fields.

+**Note:** In general, it is considered good practice to avoid directly accessing the fields of generic parameters.
+Functions in this article will never expect a generic type to have any specific fields.

 A `poll` function for our `Server` struct using `anytype` is provided below.